wavefrontHQ/docs/pages/doc/logging_send_logs.md

 Add the VMware domain (`*.vmware.com`) to the allowlist in your environment.
 Because Tanzu Observability uses a VMware log cluster, you need to add the VMware domain to your allowlist to send log data successfully.
 If you want to narrow down the domain, contact your Tanzu Observability account representative.

 Configure your log shipper:
   1. Install the log shipper.
-For example, [install Fluentd](https://docs.fluentd.org/installation).
+For example, [install Fluentd](https://docs.fluentd.org/installation) or [install Fluent Bit](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit).

   1. Configure the log shipper to send data to the Wavefront proxy.